grmarxer/kubernetes/Documentation/Flannel_VXLAN/Configuring_Flannel-VXLAN_and_F5-CIS_on_Ubuntu_v16-04.md

 flannel_vxlan  3a:33:13:2d:01:e6  endpoint:172.22.10.11%0
 ```

-The MAC addresses above are the VTEP tunnel endpoints for each of your kube nodes.
-You can verify this by looking at the mac address (ifconfig flannel.1)
-on each of your kube nodes or by running kubectl describe node/nodename - on the kube master.
+The MAC addresses above are the VTEP tunnel endpoints for each of your kube nodes, which is the flannel.1 interface on each kube node (overlay network).
+The member IP address is that of your underlay network.
+You can verify this by looking at the mac address (ifconfig flannel.1) on each of your kube nodes or by running kubectl describe node/nodename - on the kube master.

 ```
 root@kube8:~# kubectl describe node/kube8